General relativity effects in precision spin experimental tests of fundamental symmetries: Gravitational corrections to spin dynamics in storage rings

 For the search of the EDM of protons, a storage ring with the electric bending of protons with the kinetic energy of $T_p=233$ MeV is of interest.
 Historically, the first proposed device was a storage ring with electric focusing and the circumference of 500 m, $\Omega_c = 2.26\times 10^6\,$s$^{-1}$ and $Q_y =0.45$ \cite{srEDM,AbusaifCYR}.
 In this case, the estimate (\ref{eq:BeamShift1}) gives the gravitational coherent shift of a beam in the storage ring

 Recently \cite{YannisHybrid}, a hybrid version with magnetic focusing, 800 m circumference with $\Omega_c =1.4 \times 10^6\,$s$^{-1}$ and $Q_y =2.3$ was proposed, for which

-Such a microscopic gravitational displacement of a beam in a storage ring has rightly never been of a concern for accelerator physicists, still it leads to observable effects in the precision spin dynamics.
+Such a microscopic gravitational displacement of a beam in a storage ring has rightly been of no concern to accelerator physicists, still it leads to observable effects in the precision spin dynamics.